Grace Fisk

 Grace Rebecca Fisk (born 5 January 1998) is an English professional footballer who plays as a defender and captains Women's Super League club Liverpool.
-She has represented England youth team and has been call up to the England national team though remains uncapped.
+She has represented England youth team and since 2020 has been called up to the England national team though remains uncapped.

 College career

 In 2016, Fisk moved to the United States to play collegiately for Penn State Nittany Lions of the Big Ten Conference and started 18 of Penn State's 21 matches as a freshman.
 For her sophomore year, Fisk transferred to SEC team South Carolina Gamecocks.
 In 2019, Fisk was an ever-present in a Gamecocks backline that achieved the second most shutouts in the country with 17 on the way to winning the SEC Championship with Fisk named as tournament MVP.
 She was named SEC Defensive Player of the Year in all three seasons at South Carolina.

 Club career

 Millwall

 Fisk joined Millwall Lionesses age 10, rising from the Centre of Excellence to the Development Squad.
 In 2014, she became the youngest player to debut for the Millwall Lionesses senior team when she did so at age 16, and was named the club's Young Player of the Year in 2015.